-First, take stock of the amount of your assets.
-Depending on your situation this might be a home or car from your marriage.
+First, take stock of the value of your assets.
+Depending on your situation, this might be a home or car from your marriage.
 It also hopefully includes cash in the bank.

 Next, count up your debts.
 Unfortunately, many people come out of a divorce with more debt than they started.
 It’s best to face this head-on.

 Finally, add up your monthly income and your monthly expenses (including debt payments).
 Hopefully, your income is more than your expenses, but if not, we’ll deal with that too.

 Now that you’ve done an audit of your entire financial situation, it’s time to make your financial plan.
 Your financial plan is going to look awfully different from the one you had when you were married, so it’s best to start from scratch.